Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 Real-World Applications of Multi-Step RAG

-Used in legal, financial, and customer support document analysis, IBM Watson Discovery benefits from Multi-Step RAG by performing multiple rounds of retrieval to iteratively refine complex user queries and accurately surface the most relevant clauses, precedents, or insights buried deep within large document repositories.
+Used in legal, financial, and customer support document analysis, IBM Watson Discovery benefits from iterative retrieval by refining complex queries across steps and surfacing relevant clauses, precedents, or insights within large repositories.

-Example: A legal advisor tool that retrieves case law first, then follows up with rulings, judge opinions, and jurisdiction context.
+Example: A legal advisor workflow retrieves case law first, then follows with rulings, judge opinions, and jurisdiction context.

 2. SciFact / BioMed QA Assistants (Allen Institute / Microsoft Research)